-Inside: Do you struggle with giving your child–especially your special needs child–the skills they need to be independent and self-sufficient?
+Inside: How do you know if your your tween is ready for more independence?
+Do you struggle with giving your child–especially your special needs child–the skills they need to be independent and self-sufficient?
 All children crave independence and our jobs as parents is two fold: getting them ready for the independence and determining when they’re ready for it.
 And then we need to get ourselves ready for it.

 I never meant to be a helicopter parent.

 I didn’t want to be the mom who followed her kid around the playground.
 I wanted to plant myself on a park bench rather than stand right next to my toddler while she played.

 I didn’t want to be the mom who wouldn’t let her daughter out of her sight.
 I’d love to let my daughter ride her bike to her friend’s house by herself.

 I wanted to be the mom who taught their children independence and then actually gave it to them.

 Extenuating circumstances changed who I am as a mom.
 Who I have to be.

 You see, my daughter was born with a rare genetic condition that severely limits her vision.